 Now remove the door from its hinges and lay it on a stable surface and secure it.

 Mask any areas that need protection, such as the door face, with painters’ tape to prevent damage.
 If you are trimming the end of the door it is worth affixing an end stop to the piece to prevent splitting or chipping.

-Replace the door to see if it is now moving freely.
-If it’s still sticking, repeat the process as many times as necessary.
+Replace the door to see if it is moving freely.
+If it’s still sticking, repeat the process.